kyryl-opens-ml/mcp-repl/examples/databases/mcp-server-postgresql/README.md

-# mcp-server-k8s: A Kubernetes MCP Server
+# mcp-server-postgresql: A PostgreSQL MCP Server

 > The [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) is an open protocol that enables seamless integration between LLM applications and external data sources and tools.
 Whether you're building an AI-powered IDE, enhancing a chat interface, or creating custom AI workflows, MCP provides a standardized way to connect LLMs with the context they need.

-This repository is an example of how to create an MCP server for managing Kubernetes resources.
+This repository is an example of how to create an MCP server for managing PostgreSQL databases.

 ## Overview

-A Model Context Protocol server for interacting with Kubernetes clusters.
-It provides tools for creating, reading, updating, and deleting Kubernetes resources, as well as observability features like log retrieval and resource inspection.
+A Model Context Protocol server for interacting with PostgreSQL.
+It provides tools for executing queries, creating tables, inserting rows of data, and retrieving results.

 ## Components